Freddie Sweetan: Return to Canada and later career

 Returning to the Maritimes during the summer months, he also had a successful run with Eric Pomeroy feuding with The Beast, who enlisted Rudy Kay and Leo Burke, fighting over the ESA International Tag Team Championship throughout the early 1970s.
 He and The Beast would also engage in several single matches as well.
 He and Pomeroy would win the ESA International Tag Team titles three times before losing the titles to The Beast & Rudy Kay in Halifax, Nova Scotia on October 12, 1971.
 He would later team with a number of tag team partners including Kurt Von Steiger, Mr. X and J. J. Dillon defeating The Beast & Bobby Kay in September 1973.

 Losing single matches to Jacques Rougeau and Johnny Valentine at the Maple Leaf Gardens in February 1974, the titles were later vacated when Dillon did not return to the promotion the following summer.
 However, he and Michel Dubois would reunite to regain the titles defeating The Beast & Bobby Kay in July 1974.

-That same year, while visiting with Prosser and Pomeroy in their motor home, Prosser's father told Pomeroy that he was going to return to his house and commit suicide.
-After he had left, Pomeroy and Prosser returned to his house to find several Royal Canadian Mounted Police (RCMP) officers were already at the scene where they informed the two Prosser's father had killed himself with a shotgun from the house.
+In 1971, while visiting with Prosser and Pomeroy in their motorhome, Prosser's father, Bernard, told Pomeroy that he was going to return to his house and commit suicide.
+After Bernard had left, Pomeroy and Prosser went to his house only to find several Royal Canadian Mounted Police (RCMP) officers were already at the scene where they informed the two, that Bernard Prosser, Freddie's father, had killed himself with a shotgun from the house.